lamhq/tech-notes/pages/devops/aws/39-machine-learning/8-sage-maker/1-overview.md

 You define and apply a scaling policy that uses a CloudWatch metric and target value, such as InvocationsPerInstance.

-To ensure high availability of SageMaker, Amazon recommends deploying it across multiple availability zones.
-If you deploy SageMaker into a single availability zone and that zone goes down, then SageMaker will go down as well.
-You can deploy SageMaker across two availability zones and set up some CloudWatch metrics.
+To ensure high availability of SageMaker, Amazon recommends deploying it across multiple AZs.
+You can deploy SageMaker across two AZs and set up some CloudWatch metrics.
 If one zone goes down, SageMaker will automatically provision your model in a separate availability zone.

 ## SageMaker Neo